National Cannabis Survey

 The target population for the survey is non-institutionalized persons 15 years of age or older living in Canada's ten provinces.

-The content for the National Cannabis Survey electronic questionnaire was drafted in consultation with the System of National Accounts team within Statistics Canada as well as several other federal government departments and agencies, including Health Canada, the Public Health Agency of Canada, Public Safety Canada and the Department of Justice of Canada.
+The content for the National Cannabis Survey electronic questionnaire was drafted in consultation with the System of National Accounts team within Statistics Canada as well as several other federal government departments and agencies, including the survey sponsor, Health Canada, the Public Health Agency of Canada, Public Safety Canada and the Department of Justice of Canada.

 The questionnaire was subject to cognitive testing in the form of in-depth interviews in both of Canada's official languages, conducted by Statistics Canada's Questionnaire Design Resource Centre.
 The goal of the qualitative study was to test the survey content.